Videomatik/player/README.md

 ```
 # Support

-Please read the API documentation available on [Videomatik website](https://videomatik.com.br) or contact the developers through our Discord server, (invite available at our website).
+Please read the API documentation available on [Videomatik's website](https://videomatik.com.br) or contact the developers through our Discord server (invite link available at our website).